Gajender0707/Network_Security_MLOps_Project/README.md

    - **Pandas**: For data manipulation and cleaning.
    - **NumPy**: For numerical computing and efficient handling of arrays and matrices.
    - **Scikit-learn**: For preprocessing, feature extraction, and implementing machine learning algorithms.
-   - **Keras / TensorFlow**: For deep learning model development.
-   - **XGBoost/LightGBM**: Advanced libraries for gradient boosting techniques.
-   - **PySpark**: For distributed data processing when working with large datasets.

 4. **Model Development and Training**:
    - **Scikit-learn**: For classical machine learning algorithms (e.g., decision trees, SVMs, random forests).